 The Consumer Protection from Unfair Trading Regulations 2008 apply in relation to all elements of the work of the estate agent, so will not only cover descriptions you apply to properties, but also any description you make concerning the service you provide, as well as the service itself.
 For example, if you display a 'For Sale' board outside a property you are not authorised to market, or display a 'Sold' board outside a property you have not sold, you are likely to be breaching the Regulations and could face civil and/or criminal action.

-The Cancellation of Contracts made in a Consumer's Home or Place of Work etc. Regulations 2008 apply to a contract, which is not an excepted contract, between a consumer and a trader that is for the supply of goods or services to the consumer by a trader and which is made at any of the following:
+The Cancellation of Contracts made in a Consumer's Home or Place of Work etc Regulations 2008 apply to a contract (that is not an 'excepted contract') between a consumer and a trader that is for the supply of goods or services to the consumer by a trader and which is made at any of the following: